milkyware/milkyware.github.io/_drafts/exploring-github-pull-request-automation.md

 The above workflow is triggered when a pull request is opened (including re-opened and published after drafting) and executes the script passing in values for **PRNumber and Reviewers**.
 To authenticate the CLI used in the script, the `GH_TOKEN` environment variable is set using the `${{ github.token }}` workflow variable.

-Adding the reviewers automatically results in greater awareness by triggering notifications as well as ownership of code reviews.
+Adding the reviewers automatically results in greater awareness by triggering notifications and greater ownership of code reviews.

 ### Tagging

 When dealing with a large number of PRs, it's important to be able to quickly and easily identify what it relates to.
-To help with this I developed a workflow to star tagging PRs to categorise them.
+To help with this I developed a workflow to start tagging PRs to categorise them.

 ``` markdown
 <!-- Provide the release in the format vx.x.x.x -->